 Popflick: After finishing the movie, are you more or less anxious about the future your children will inhabit?

 Natalia Almada: I feel pretty much the same!
 But I’m amazed at the advances happening since we finished the movie.
 The virtual voice was still developing back then, and now it is the easiest thing to do.
-In a way, I think "Users" might be more relevant now, and that is a good thing.
+In a way, I think "Users" might be more relevant now, which is good.
 I hope it keeps being relevant.
 I’ve thought a lot about this feeling that everything will be known thanks to artificial intelligence.
 Everything will be solved.
 We will not have anything left to discover or understand.
 I feel we are far from it!
-If anything, I hope the machines help us with things that are really necessary, like a cure for cancer.
+If anything, I hope the machines help us with really necessary things, like a cure for cancer.

-Popflick: The WGA strike has brought the use of A.I. in creative endeavors.
+Popflick: The WGA strike has brought to the forefront the use of AI in creative endeavors.
 Do you think it is a threat to artists?

 Natalia Almada: As I say in the movie, we must think about it a lot!
-On one hand in this documentary, we get to think about how images function.
+On one hand, in this documentary, we get to think about how images function.
 Now that people are watching it, what do they know, and when do they know if an image is real or artificial?
 Our faith in images will change.
-Our sense of what an image is, not just films, but also in photography as a historical record.
+Our sense of what an image is, not just in films but also in photography as a historical record.
 I started teaching this year at Stanford.
-One day, a Med student approached me and said she wanted to switch to art because that’s what is going to be most necessary in a machine-dominated future.
-You’ll have a medical device capable of pretty much everything at home and will only go sporadically to the doctor.
+One day, a Med student approached me and said she wanted to switch to art because that would be necessary in a machine-dominated future.
+You’ll have a medical device capable of almost everything at home and will only go sporadically to the doctor.
 She was very optimistic about art, our need for human touch, and I’m not so sure…

 Popoflick: Did you try to dissuade her?
 Steer her back to medicine?